 College Work-Study Program (CWS)

-A federal work program that provides jobs to help pay for educational expenses.
-This program encourages community service and work related to the student’s course of study.
-Students will be paid at least the federal minimum wage and can work up to 15 hours per week.
-Funding is limited.
-Please complete the work-study application if you are interested in applying for such aid.
+Work-Study is a federal work program that provides jobs to help pay for educational expenses.
+This program encourages community service and should be work related to the student’s course of study.
+Students will be paid at least the federal minimum wage of $8.00 per hour and can work up to 15 hours per week.
+Please complete the application for application for work-study if you are interested in such aid and remember that funding is limited.
 Make sure that you apply for a specific position, as those with no position listed will not be reviewed.
-Remember that work-study students will be paid $7.25 an hour.
-When students are out for holiday (i.e. Spring Break, Fall Break), students cannot work.
-All contracts will go through the last day of the Spring 2013 semester.
+Students are not permitted to work during holidays (i.e. Spring break, Fall break).
+All contracts will go through the last day of the 2015 Spring semester.
 No work-study will be allowed during the months of June and July.
-You must submit a timesheet the last working day of each month to Crystal Ryerson at the North Campus or Sherry Hodgson at the South Campus, and they must be signed by your supervisor and cannot show more than 15 hours worked per week.
+You will be required to submit a timesheet through Web Advisor by the last working day of each month and cannot show more than 15 hours worked per week.
+Click on the link below to view all work-study positions available.

 A state funded scholarship offered for up to four years, including fall, spring and summer school terms.
 The program funds up to the school’s full cost of attendance after other public funds and scholarships have been applied.
 NC Reach provides comprehensive student support, including Virtual Mentors, Care Packages and internships.